syncfusion-content/javascript-docs/js/DropDownList/Getting-Started.md

 {% endhighlight %}

-Execute this code and you can see the output.
+Execute this code to render the output.

 {% include image.html url="/js/DropDownList/Getting-Started_images/Getting-Started_img3.png" %}

 ## Configure DropDownList with Sprite Icons

-To style the **DropDownList** popup with the Country flag, you can create the **SpriteCSS** styles using the flag icons from the following image source location.
-You can add the following location in the **URL** path for the background image
+To style the **DropDownList** popup with the Country flag, create the **SpriteCSS** styles by using the flag icons from the following image source location.
+You can add the following location in the **URL** path for the background images.

 [http://js.syncfusion.com/UG/Web/Content/countryFootbal.png](http://js.syncfusion.com/UG/Web/Content/countryFootbal.png)

-You can load the spirit image icons for the countries in a **DropDownList** by adding the following code sample in styles section.
+You can load the spirit image icons for the countries in a **DropDownList** by adding the following code example in styles section.

 {% highlight css %}